-Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
-Those unable to come to campus can meet with the instructor via telephone or web conference.
+Students may schedule a one-on-one meeting, via web conference or by telephone, to discuss course requirements, content or other course-related issues.
 Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times.